 Participating in the lectures and the field trips that are organized by the Butterfly Conservation Society of Sri Lanka Dhammika expects to widen her knowledge on butterflies as well as on other animal groups and plants.

-Pumudi is a graduate from the faculty of science, University of Colombo, with a Zoology special degree.
-She is currently working as a temporary demonstrator in University of Colombo.
+Thilini is a graduate from the faculty of science, university of Colombo.
+She is a data engineer by profession.

-Currently she jointly handles all the IT and Social Media operations in BCSSL.
+Currently she jointly handles all the Web and Social Media operations in BCSSL.

 Tharindu is an undergraduate of the Open University of Sri Lanka and following the Bachelor of Science degree program, zoology as the major subject.